 BG: Yeah, all the time!
 One of my friends is Louise Roe, and we had a good laugh one night when we went out to dinner because she was like, “You really have a talent for being engaged in the conversation with the person you’re in but scanning every single person that walks by in 2.3 seconds.”
 So yes, I do love people-watching.

 MD: Can you tell us about some of your other L.A. staples?

-BG: I love Giorgio’s for a night of dancing.
+BG: I love Giorgio’s at The Standard for a night of dancing.

 MD: We hear there are some great celebrity sightings at Giorgio’s.

 BG: Yeah, so many!
 The last time I was there on my birthday, we had a table, and at the next table were Naomi Campbell, Mario Testino, Alex Pettyfer, and like a whole gaggle of other people, and it was pretty early, like 10:30 p.m. or 11, and the party was raging.

 BG: Craig’s is I think my favorite restaurant in town because I love Tommy and Craig; they are my boys.
 The experience of walking in and seeing them is always so lovely.
 My favorite dish there is the buffalo wing pizza, pasta with meatballs, and I’m usually so full by then I don’t do dessert.
 I also usually start with the wedge salad, so it’s like a three-course dinner for me when I go there.
 But it’s like family for me.
 Going there, you just feel like you’re eating with a gang of your best friends.
 It’s really nice.
 If you’re having a date night, it can be super intimate, or it can be really fun, friendly, and festive.